San Diego Central Library: Description and history

 The Central Library also houses a charter high school, e3 Civic High School, which is billed as the only school in the U.S. to be housed within a library.
 The school is located on the sixth and seventh floors of the library and is visible to, but not accessible by, the public.
-The school serves grades 9 through 12.
-It opened on September 3, 2013 with an initial student body of 260 ninth and tenth graders.
-Additional grades were added in 2014 and 2015 resulting in a student body of approximately 500.
+The school serves grades 9-12.
+It opened several weeks ahead of the library, on September 3, 2013, with an initial student body of 260 ninth and tenth graders.
+The junior and senior grades were added in 2014 and 2015, resulting in a student body of approximately 500.

+Since May of 2018 there has been a noticeable increase in crimes and disturbances surrounding the San Diego Public Library.
+The Library has taken measures to counteract these incidents, including stationing up to 9 guards each day, trained to administer naloxone, used to reverse the effects of opioid overdose.
+According to news outlets in January, San Diego police lieutenant Ryan Hallahan told the news that they are increasing enforcement in the area going forward following complaints over the safety of children attending e3 Civic High inside the facility.
+In recent years the amount of calls the San Diego Police Department receives surrounding the Library number to at least one call per day.

 Awards

 In 2013, the Central Library received several awards.
 It received the National Award for Excellence in Structural Engineering, and the Decorative Concrete Council, a specialty council of the American Society of Concrete Contractors awarded the library "Best of Show".
 The Central Library also received an Orchid Award from the San Diego Architectural Foundation's Orchids & Onions Awards.